A Travel Price Comparison for Families, Couples, and Backpackers Mexico City vs. Toronto for Attractions, Food, Nightlife, and Families

 Because Mexico City is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

-Visitors enjoy the food and shopping when visiting the diverse big city of Toronto.
+Visitors enjoy the food and shopping when visiting the cultural big city of Toronto.
 This city offers something for everyone.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 Five days in Mexico City or Toronto?